josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 If the iteration keeps running (as opposed to ending and complaining about lack of convergence), try passing the option `emiterate(#)` with a few
 "large" ("large" is relative to sample size) numbers to tell the algorithm to stop after `#` iterations, regardless of convergence.
-(Recall that an interative solution produces an answer at each iteration, it's just not a consistent answer until you reach convergence.)
+(Recall that an iterative solution produces an answer at each iteration, it's just not a consistent answer until you reach convergence.)
 You're looking for two
 things:

 - First, if there are any estimated standard errors that are extremely close to zero or exploding towards infinity, that predictor may be causing the